alhos96/cookbook/README.md

 #### frontend

-After cloning repository and opening it in terminal type command `cd client` and run `npm start` script.
+After cloning repository and opening it in terminal type command `cd client` and run `npm install` script to install all the dependencies.
+After successfull instalataion run `npm start`.

 That runs the frontend part of application in the development mode.